CattoSalad/VTMB-RTX-Remix/wiki/Launch-Args.md

 `-dxlevel 80 +mat_dxlevel 80 +r_worldlights 16 +r_novis 1 +r_frustumcullworld 0 +c_frustumcull 0 +r_occlusion 0 +r_shadows 0 +mat_queue_mode 0 +r_unloadlightmaps 1 +mat_drawwater 0 -novid` so I am investigating how each one of these helps us get the most out of the source engine for RTX Remix to work optimally.

+#### What do these options do?
+`-dxlevel <level>`: Forces the game to start using specified DirectX API (aka feature level) version.
+`+mat_dxlevel [DirectX version]`: changes the DirectX (feature level) mode used within a Source game.
+`-dxlevel <level>` specifies extra presets while `+mat_dxlevel [DirectX version]` just changes the feature level.
+`+r_worldlights`: number of world lights to use per vertex.
+`+r_novis`: Enabling this disables the PVS system, causing the whole world to be rendered at once.
+`+r_frustumcullworld`: ?
+`+c_frustumcull`: ?
+`+r_occlusion`: Activate/deactivate the occlusion system.
+`+r_shadows`: Determines whether shadows are drawn.
+`+mat_queue_mode [-1,0,1,2]`: This setting determines the threading mode the material system uses.
+A value of -1 uses the default for your system, a value of 0 uses synchronous single thread, 1 uses queued single threaded mode, and value of 2 uses multi-threaded mode.
+`+r_unloadlightmaps`: Controls whether lightmap data is unloaded from memory after being updated.
+When set to 1, the engine unloads lightmap data to save memory.
+Useful for debugging or when frequent changes to lighting occur.
+`+mat_drawwater`: enable/disable the water textures.
+`-novid`: Disable the intro video.

 #### How do these affect VTMB?
 For `-dxlevel 80` and `+mat_dxlevel 80` we know we can safely get down to 70 as that was previously done.